-The Awards Chair finalizes the announcement for Major Awards and Named Travel Award Nominations for the Fall SSR Newsletter, and email and weekly newsletter Award Nomination Announcements, and coordinates publication with the SSR office.
-Chair and office work together to confirm that the submission web site is functional; office opens the submission website.
+The Awards Chair finalizes the announcement for Major Awards and Named Travel Award Nominations for email and weekly newsletter Award Nomination Announcements, and coordinates publication with the SSR office.
+Chair and office work together to confirm that the submission web site is functional.

-JULY– The first call for SSR Major Awards nominations is sent by the SSR Office to the membership in late September/early October.
+AUGUST The first call for SSR Major Awards nominations is sent by the SSR Office to the membership in late July/early August.
 The Awards Chair contacts nominators of the previous year’s unsuccessful candidates by email to encourage them to update nomination packages as needed and re-submit.
 For re-nominations, ensure that the nominator has notified the people who have provided supporting letters (if existing letters are reused) to let them know that the nomination will be resubmitted and to give them the opportunity to update their letters.
-The SSR Office manages online submission of the nominations, and checks each nomination to be sure the nominator is an active SSR member as stipulated by the SSR Bylaws and that all format requirements have been met.
+The SSR Office manages submission of the nominations and checks each nomination to be sure the nominator is an active SSR member as stipulated by the SSR Bylaws and that all format requirements have been met.
 If not, the office will contact the nominator to let them know what needs to be corrected before the nomination can be considered.
 The Awards Chair is available to answer questions from the membership regarding nomination procedures.
 The SSR Office and Awards Chair communicate regarding the progress of submissions and any questions that arise.

 MID-AUGUST– The Awards Chair notifies the SSR Business Office to send the final email reminder for SSR members to nominate candidates for Major Awards.
-If there are a low number of nominations for any particular award, the SSR office contacts the chair, the SSR president and SSR Board Liaison to discuss whether a deadline extension is warranted.
+There must be at least three nominees for each award.
+If there are less than three nominees for each award, not, , the SSR office contacts the chair, the SSR president and SSR Board Liaison to discuss whether a deadline extension is warranted.

-SEPTEMBER – September 15 is the usual deadline for receiving new nominations and updates of previous nominations.
+SEPTEMBER –Mis-September is the usual deadline for receiving new nominations and updates of previous nominations.
 The review process then proceeds as follows:

 The SSR Office organizes the nomination materials into a single PDF file for each candidate.

-The nomination packets are then placed into a secure location on the SSR server that is password protected.
-The Office then sends the Awards Committee members an email with password and access information to retrieve the individual packets for review.
+The nomination packets are then placed into the awards online communities. .
 The Awards Committee chair then develops and distributes a score sheet/ballot for the committee members to rank order the candidates, as well as scoring instructions and award criteria.
 Committee members are encouraged to review the criteria for each award available on the SSR website.
 The Chair communicates with the SSR Office about eligibility and other questions that arise during nomination review.

 The chair sets a date by which all scores must be returned.
-The ballots must be returned in sufficient time to prepare a report for the Mid-Winter Board meeting (early February).
+The ballots must be returned in sufficient time to prepare a report for the Mid-Winter Board meeting.
 Time should be allotted for more than one round of balloting, if required.
 Typically, scores are returned around the end of December.
 The Awards Chair works with the SSR Office to arrange a conference call for the committee to discuss the nominations and finalize award recipients in early January.
 The Awards Chair summarizes the committee scores and sends a summary score sheet with the final average scores, score range, and total #1 scores to the committee before the conference call, being cautious of conflicts of interest.
 The Awards Chair communicates with the committee with email reminders of review deadlines and the conference call date and time.
 The chair makes plans to deal with any conflicts of interests on the conference call.
 The deadline for award decisions is typically early January.